 Register a Municipal Heritage Property

-To register a property as a municipal heritage property, send a letter to the Community Development Department indicating why you think the property is of historical or heritage interest to the Municipality.
+To register a property as a municipal heritage property, send a letter to the Community Development Department indicating why you think the property is of historical or heritage significance to the Municipality.
 Provide as much information about the age, the architect or builder, any historical associations, and the method of construction as possible.
 Your request will be considered by the Area Advisory Committee for the Municipality or for the Village of Chester, which takes the place of the Heritage Advisory Committee.
 Their recommendation goes on to the Citizens Planning Advisory Committee and then to Council.

 Benefits of Registration